 An infrared home energy efficiency inspection can be used to verify problems caused by poor design, poor workmanship, or material failure.
 With the ridiculously high priced heating fuel today, my energy audit can pay for itself in as little as one year.
 This is the ideal inspection to conduct for numerous situations in a typical home…

-1) Use my infrared services while I’m performing your Standard home inspection.
+1) Utilize my infrared services while I’m performing your standard home inspection.
 This valuable option is not included in my standard home inspection fee.

 6) Infrared Thermography provides you with a unique opportunity to assess the energy efficiency of your HVAC (heating, ventilating, and air conditioning) systems, including the tightness of the duct work that is located behind your walls and ceilings.
 In order to prevent deadly carbon monoxide poisoning, this inspection will also test for leaks throughout the vent pipes.